Dymantic/laravel-instagram-feed/tutorial.md

 <a href="{{ $instagram_auth_url }}">Click to get Instgram permission</a>
 ```

+You should now be able to visit that route in your browser and see the link.
+Do that and click on it.

 Next, we need a route that Instagram will redirect the user to once they have given permission.
 This is what matches the redirect url in your Facebook app settings, and the `auth_callback_route` in your config file.
 You don't need to make a controller or view for this route.

 ```
 //in your Facebook app settings
 Valid OAuth Redirect URIs: https://example.test/instagram/auth/callback

 Then your config should have the route that matches everything after the forward slash following your app_url (https://example.test/ in this case).

 Note that you can use more than one url in your Facebook settings, so you can add a url for local dev as well.

 //in config/instagram-feed.php
 'auth_callback_route' => 'instagram/auth/callback',